Philippines: Visayas - February 2008

-Filipinos have a way of greeting you.
-To point out that they have seen you, noticed, seen, to say hello fast by the way, instead of a small nod, or a smile like in Thailand, they raise their eyebrows.
+Filipinos have their own way of greeting you.
+To signal that they have seen you, noticed you, spotted you, to say hello quickly in passing, instead of a little nod, or a smile like in Thailand, they raise their eyebrows.

 Let's raise our eyebrows to say hello!

-This raised eyebrow is a quick and informal greeting, often followed by a smile and the inevitable "Hello!" or "Hi!" for the foreigner or the foreigner of passage.
+This eyebrow raise is a quick, informal greeting, often followed by a smile and the inevitable "Hello!" or "Hi!" for the foreigner or the foreigner of passage.

-I am happy to find here, in Siquijor, this little brow of eyebrows so particular, that I had noticed in Leyte, but who had disappeared in Alona Beach ...
+I am happy to find here, in Siquijor, this little eyebrow raise so particular, that I had noticed in Leyte, but which had disappeared in Alona Beach...

-It's starting to rub off on me, by the way.
-I start raising my eyebrows when I greet people!
+It ends up rubbing off on me, by the way.
+I start to raise my eyebrows when I greet people!

 The beautiful Salagdoong Beach

-The day before yesterday, I went for a ride on a motorcycle (throughout Asia, the term "motorcycle" refers to any motorized two-wheeler, and when I say "motorcycle" it's actually the equivalent of a scooter).
-Siquijor is an ideal island for this kind of ride, there is very little traffic, just tricycles and motorcycles, a few jeepneys (jeeps turned into buses) and bicycles.
-A 72 km road, in good condition for the portion I've already travelled, goes around the island.
+The day before yesterday, I went for a motorcycle ride (everywhere in Asia, the term "motorcycle" means any motorized two-wheeler, and when I say I ride a "motorcycle" it's actually more like a scooter).
+Siquijor is an ideal island for this kind of ride, there is very little traffic, just tricycles and motorcycles, some jeepneys (jeeps transformed into buses) and bicycles.
+A 72 km road, in good condition for the portion I have already covered, goes around the island.

 You still have to ride quietly, because of dogs, goats, cows, chickens, children who can tumble at any time from the edge of the road, and people in general, because life is concentrated along this road. famous circular road, pompously called "highway"…

-So I offered myself a little trip, after the morning dive, to the east of the island.
+So, after the morning dive, I took a little trip to the east of the island.
 My goal: the beach of Salagdoong.

 But I forgot it was Saturday.
-It's the weekend for Filipinos, too.
-Many of them came that afternoon, as a group or as a family, to enjoy the charming setting of this small cove with two coves, surrounded by rocks, with incredibly clear water, where you can swim without having to walk far (unlike "my" beach in Sandugan).
+It is also the weekend for the Filipinos.
+Many of them came that afternoon, in groups or with their families, to enjoy the charming setting of this small cove with two coves, surrounded by rocks, with incredibly clear water, where you can swim without having to walk far (unlike "my" beach in Sandugan).

-In short, instead of the hoped-for calm, there was of course the inevitable karaoke at the beach bar-restaurant, and lots of people in front of the barbecues or under the awnings for rent all around.
-Atmosphere and crowd much more authentic and pleasant than those of Alona Beach, however!
+In short, instead of the expected calm, there was of course the inevitable karaoke at full blast, at the beach bar-resto, and lots of people in front of the barbecues or under the awnings to rent all around.
+Atmosphere and crowd definitely more authentic and pleasant than those of Alona Beach, this said!

-I found myself again distributing shrugs of eyebrows and "Hello." to the right and to the left.
-A group of students offered me to join them and a girl even offered me a glass of Tanduay, the local rum (often drunk mixed with Coke) ...
+I found myself again distributing shrugs of eyebrows and "hello" right and left.
+A group of students offered me to join them and a girl even offered me a glass of Tanduay, the local rum (often drunk mixed with Coke)...

 Maria, her market, her church

-Maria has an imposing church and a small market.
-Flanked by a hexagonal belfry, the church of Our Lady of Divine Providence, built of limestone, dates from the end of the 19th century.e century, shortly before the end of the Spanish colonial period.
+In Maria there is an imposing church and a small market.
+Flanked by a hexagonal belfry, the church of Our Lady of Divine Providence, built in limestone, dates back to the end of the 19th century.e century, shortly before the end of the Spanish colonial period.

 Painted on the doors of the double door, the Ten Commandments, in English.

-After my short incursion into the church, I wandered a bit to the market, bought some fruit, and then returned to Sandugan Beach before night fell.
+After my little foray into the church, I wandered around the market a bit, bought some fruit, and then headed back to Sandugan Beach before nightfall.

-At Sandugan Beach, at Islanders Paradise where I live, I have been sympathetic to my immediate neighbors, Marika and Shareef, a young Swiss-Maldivian couple on vacation.
+In Sandugan Beach, at Islanders Paradise where I am staying, I got on well with my immediate neighbors, Marika and Shareef, a young Swiss-Maldivian couple on vacation.
 We spend a lot of time together, we get along very well.

 Like me, they travel according to their desires, without a really pre-established itinerary.
-Except they have three months in front of them.
-Result, it's been more than ten days that they tap on Siquijor, so they like it ...
-Marika is pregnant and does not feel too much the courage either to bang bus or ferry hours in a row.
-Without being able to dive, she is content to snorkeling (swimming in fins-mask-snorkel on the surface).
+Except that they have three months ahead of them.
+As a result, they have been stuck on Siquijor for more than ten days, so much they like it there...
+Marika is pregnant and doesn't have the courage to take hours of bus or ferry in a row.
+As she can't dive, she is satisfied with snorkeling (swimming in fins-mask-snorkel on the surface).

-Today, another acquaintance, made while diving: David, a young Spaniard, teacher in Saigon (also called Ho Chi Minh City, in Vietnam), as part of a university program to promote the Cervantes language.
-He also has a lot of time ahead of him and has a date with some friends in Boracay.
+Today, another acquaintance, made during the dive: David, a young Spaniard, teacher in Saigon (also called Ho Chi Minh City, in Vietnam), as part of a university program to promote the language of Cervantes.
+He also has a lot of time ahead of him and has an appointment with friends in Boracay.

-In the bungalow to my left, there was a couple of Canadians yesterday.
-And in Larena's Internet café, where I am, I have already met two French couples, also independent travelers.
-Siquijor definitely attracts a much nicer tourist population than Panglao ...
+In the bungalow on my left, there was a Canadian couple just yesterday.
+And in the internet café of Larena, where I am, I already met two French couples, also independent travelers.
+Siquijor definitely attracts a much more friendly tourist population than Panglao...